ourchurchtoo/website/src/by/mrddragon.md

 role: artist
 tags: artist
 ---
 MRD is a self-taught artist, hobbyist, and gamer who is also a Christian.
-You can follow them [here](https://www.twitch.tv/mrddragon).
+You can follow them [here](https://www.twitch.tv/mrddragon) on Twitch.